 Writing Prompts and Challenges

-TK hundred years ago, a cluster of renown and wealthy creatives gathered at what we modern folk might call a posh Airbnb in Geneva, Switzerland.
-Pleasure-seeking, relaxation, and TK might have been their bent, but a soggy rainstorm trapped the revelers indoors.
+Over 200 hundred years ago, a cluster of renown and wealthy creatives gathered at what we modern folk might call a posh Airbnb in Geneva, Switzerland.
+Pleasure-seeking and relaxation might have been their bent, but a soggy rainstorm trapped the revelers indoors.
 They set themselves a challenge to write a scary story which was to be read that evening.

 Mary Shelley’s story about Dr. Frankenstein and his monster sewn from cadaver bits not only terrorized her fellow creatives, but also went on to establish the all-new genre of science fiction.
 It has haunted its readers ever since.